Huotes/CommitMaker/README.md

 Aliens DO indeed exist.
 They just know better than to visit a planet that Chuck Norris is on.

 Chuck Norris doesn't chew gum.
 Chuck Norris chews tin foil.

+The code that is the hardest to debug is the code that you know cannot possibly be wrong.